 The union also wrote that Dr. Kreutzer “has reportedly bullied and intimidated school district employees,” that his “expletive laced, door slamming, table pounding rants have terrorized secretaries and staff,” and that four female employees of the district have “independently alleged that Dr. Kreutzer sexually harassed them… The district reported that its own subsequent internal investigation found the evidence unconvincing and dismissed the allegations.
 However, we believe the district could not have been completely impartial in investigating its own superintendent.
 The KLDTA objectively and independently investigated the facts of Dr. Kreutzer’s [alleged harassment].”

-The union also wrote that it wants Dr. Kreutzer to explain his whereabouts during last month’s nor’easter, when he allegedly spent part of that evening at a spa in Ridgefield.
-In a recent statement to The Ledger, Dr. Kreutzer said that, ”Although some may see this as a poor judgment call on my part, there are material facts that should not cloud perceptions.
+Additionally, the union wants Dr. Kreutzer to explain his whereabouts during last month’s nor’easter, when he allegedly spent part of that evening at a spa in Ridgefield.
+In a recent statement to The Ledger, Dr. Kreutzer said that, “Although some may see this as a poor judgment call on my part, there are material facts that should not cloud perceptions.
 Throughout the course of the storm I was in constant communication in an oversight capacity with our transportation supervisor, monitoring the situation remotely, and there were never any operational issues associated with our response.
 We did everything that could be done to address an admittedly difficult situation – a situation that all districts were facing, with none dismissing early.
 The safety and well-being of our students is always my first priority, and I would never waver from this.
 No matter my location, my job as superintendent requires 24/7 response, which I consistently supply to the Katonah-Lewisboro School District.”

-During the public forum that followed presentations on special education, the annual FACE financial expenditures report and the new school utilization committee, John Jay High School teacher Geoff Curtis, with six other teachers behind him, asked the board for 15 minutes to speak, rather than the usual three minutes allotted per person during public forums.
+During the public forum that followed presentations on special education, the annual FACE financial expenditures report, and the new school utilization committee, John Jay High School teacher Geoff Curtis, with six other teachers behind him, asked the board for 15 minutes to speak, rather than the usual three minutes allotted per person during public forums.

 “We can’t allow personal attacks,” Mr. Lipton said before ordering a five-minute recess for the board to discuss the situation.